 "We discovered that education is not something which the teacher does, but that it is a natural process which develops spontaneously in the human being."

-DUE TO CURRENT CIRCUMSTANCES I AM NO LONGER SEEING CLIENTS IN PERSON.
+DUE TO CURRENT CIRCUMSTANCES AND RESTRICTIONS I AM NOT SEEING CLIENTS IN PERSON.
+I will be reopening for face to face sessions in September 2021.

 You can sign up AT THE BOTTOM OF THE PAGE to my newsletter for updates.